alexander-nolan/ase-bootcamp/CourseFiles/Week7/Key-Vault/lab.md

 #### Create and Retrieve Secrets

 ##### **Create a Secret**
 - Once the role is assigned, create a new secret in the Key Vault.
-Be sure to specify the correct vault and secret value.
+Add a description, some tags, and set the content type to "text/plain".

 **Hint**: Secrets can include passwords, connection strings, or other sensitive information.

 ##### **Retrieve the Secret**
 - After storing the secret, retrieve it using Azure CLI to confirm that it has been saved correctly.
+- Ensure the value of the secret is displayed on the output of the command.

 **Tip**: Ensure that the secret’s output is handled securely to avoid exposing sensitive data.